0xthrpw/MintOption721/README.md

 **termUnit** - the unit of time a user must wait for the price to be reduced by discountPerTermLimit

-**discountPerTermLimit** - the amount the price of the option decays over a single termUnit
+**discountPerTermUnit** - the amount the price of the option decays over a single termUnit

 **syncSupply** - whether to allow the number of item tokens to subceed the number of outstanding options

-The price a user pays for an option is calculated as basicPrice - (termLength * termUnit * discountPerTermLimit) where termLength is the user's specified quantity of termUnits.
+The price a user pays for an option is calculated as `basicPrice - (termLength * discountPerTermUnit)` where termLength is the user's specified quantity of termUnits.
 The item's price will be the configured minimumPrice if this calculation results in a price lower than minimumPrice.

 ## Example